 Shenandoah National Park

-Shenandoah National Park: Along Skyline Drive
+Shenandoah National Park: Along Skyline Drive in the fall

 Shenandoah National Park is a 199,100-acre property in a long and narrow piece encompassing part of the Blue Ridge Mountains in western Virginia.
 The park area runs north/south along the backbone of the Blue Ridge Range, from the Shenandoah Valley on the west to the Virginia Piedmont on the east.
 The most prominent feature of the park is probably Skyline Drive, a 105-mile drive.
 About 40% of the park, 79,579 acres, has been designated wilderness.
 At 4,051 feet, the summit of Hawksbill Mountain is the highest point in the park.